I AM CONTINUING TO OFFER ONLINE THERAPY USING SKYPE & ZOOM

 Please check your policy with your company.

+It has been a difficult time for everyone.
 Therapy online?
 How does that work?

 The NHS. the BABCP, and the British Psychological Society have new guidelines for therapists and others who can work from home.